 Talk with your corporate strategy team and senior operating leadership.
 Find out what is really going on.
 There are usually two big buckets: new stuff to do and fixing stuff you already do.
 Get both lists on the table.
 Establish open dialog (or, better yet, permanent organizational connection) between the leaders entrusted with these initiatives and their technology partners.
 This applies to both traditional IT and the automation team.
 Get folks permanently assigned to program teams to help identify where IA could make a big difference.
 Studies have shown that embedding automation experts into corporate programs and teams will result in far better solutions.

-4. Digital labor as an equivalent source of labor.
 This is a game changer.
-Thirty years ago, shared services, offshoring and BPO were discrete activities aimed at specific functions or processes.
+Thirty years ago, shared services, offshoring and BPO were discrete activities aimed at specific functions or existing processes.
 Today, planning of the sources of labor needed to meet the business goals is a routine activity.
-Optimizing the right work with the right source of labor is now a routine part of the work of leading businesses.
+Optimizing the right work with the right source of labor is now a routine part of the work of leading business operations.
 There is much to be gleaned from the lessons of the offshoring world of 30 years ago as it pertains to IA.

 Technology (e.g., Citrix) and telecom (network speed and reliability) advances unlocked a whole global workforce that was previously inaccessible.
 In record time, companies figured out how to take advantage of low-cost-labor locations and rethink the way they had been organizing themselves to get that work done.
 Business figured out how to isolate and concentrate the right work to send offshore.
 In a very similar way, RPA has evolved and grown to become IA.
 The capabilities digital workers can now possess means that they can now take on more meaningful and complex work, and this has opened a new door on the core thinking about how your enterprise can get work done.